Skip to Main Content

 The Martinez concentrates a significant amount of its current identity in its food and beverage programme, all of which operates under the direction of Chef Jean Imbert, whose twin references are gastronomy and cinema.
 That combination suits a hotel whose highest-profile annual moment is the Film Festival, when the property operates as a working venue for industry events as much as a place of accommodation.

 La Palme d'Or, which holds one Michelin star, reopened in May 2024 during the Film Festival in a redesigned space that references a vintage boat: lacquered wood, a cinematic interior, and a seafood-forward menu drawing from Mediterranean produce.
-The restaurant is the most formally ambitious of the four outlets and carries the weight of the hotel's gastronomic credentials.
+The restaurant is the most formal of the four outlets and carries the weight of the hotel's dining credentials.
 It is also the most explicitly Riviera-specific in terms of its reference points, pairing sun-driven produce with the kind of theatrical presentation that the Film Festival context rewards.

 La Plage du Martinez, the beach club on the sand directly across the Croisette, runs a more casual Riviera format: fresh-pressed juices, cocktails, local fish, and Mediterranean dishes served in director's chairs facing the water.
 The collaboration with Imbert brings the same kitchen direction down to a beach-casual register without losing coherence across the property.
 Adjacent to the restaurant, the private beach itself provides sun beds on both the sand and a pontoon, which extends the footprint of the hotel's coastal offer into the water.